The Biggest Bitcoin Hacks and Thefts of All Time

-The story of bitcoin’s biggest hacks and thefts is the story of bitcoin itself.
-From its early days and its first hack, to the biggest theft of all time, bitcoin’s utopian promises often turned into a dystopian reality where scammers, thieves, unaccountable and often amateur exchanges, some, even fully anonymous, proliferated in a wild west of euphoria and hope for a new future combined with devastating, and at times, tragic loss.
+The story of bitcoin’s most significant hacks and thefts is the story of bitcoin itself.
+From its early days and its first hack to the biggest theft of all time, bitcoin’s utopian promises often turned into a dystopian reality where scammers, thieves, unaccountable and often amateur exchanges, some even fully anonymous, proliferated in a wild west of euphoria and hope for a new future combined with devastating, and at times, tragic loss.

-It is estimated 10% to 20%, if not more, of all bitcoin in existence is held by criminals who exploited distrust in governments and their laws to give themselves freedom from any accountability whatsoever.
-Code is law so theft is right in some quarters, so much so that some argue the thief, in fact, is to be hailed as the smartest of them all.
-Moral rules should not apply, according to some, instead the free market and self-interest will magically provide the best exchanges.
+It is estimated 10% to 20%, if not more, of all bitcoin in existence is held by criminals who exploit distrust in governments and their laws to give themselves freedom from any accountability whatsoever.
+Code is law, so theft is right in some quarters, so much so that some argue the thief is to be hailed as the smartest.
+Moral rules should not apply, according to some.
+Instead, the free market and self-interest will magically provide the best exchanges.
 When things go wrong, it is always the victim’s fault.

 For your pleasure, entertainment, and hopefully some information, I present below the wall of shame, starting with a less obvious and perhaps incorrect choice for the repugnant honor of the biggest bitcoin hack and theft of all time.